-Annual Cash Retainer.
-Each non-employee member of our Board of Directors will receive a \$50,000 annual cash retainer.
-The Chairman of the Board, chairpersons and members of each committee of the Board will also receive the additional annual cash retainers described below:
+Annual cash retainer.
+Each non-employee member of our Board of Directors receives a \$50,000 annual cash retainer.
+The Chairperson of the Board, chairpersons and members of each committee of the Board will also receive the additional annual cash retainers described below:

-- Chairman.
-The Chairman of our Board of Directors will receive an annual cash retainer of \$25,000. - Audit Committee Members.
-The chairperson of the Audit Committee will receive an annual cash retainer of \$25,000 and all other committee members will receive an annual cash retainer of \$10,000. - Compensation Committee Members.
-The chairperson of the Compensation Committee will receive an annual cash retainer of \$15,000 and all other committee members will receive an annual cash retainer of \$7,500. - Nominating and Corporate Governance Committee Chairperson.
-The chairperson of the Nominating and Corporate Governance Committee will receive an annual cash retainer of \$10,000 and all other committee members will receive an annual cash retainer of \$5,000.
+- Chairperson.
+The Chairperson of our Board of Directors will receive an additional annual cash retainer of \$25,000. - Audit Committee Members.
+The chairperson of the Audit Committee will receive an additional annual cash retainer of \$25,000 and all other committee members will receive an additional annual cash retainer of \$10,000. - Compensation Committee Members.
+The chairperson of the Compensation Committee will receive an additional annual cash retainer of \$15,000 and all other committee members will receive an additional annual cash retainer of \$7,500. - Nominating and Corporate Governance Committee Members.
+The chairperson of the Nominating and Corporate Governance Committee will receive an additional annual cash retainer of \$10,000 and all other committee members will receive an additional annual cash retainer of \$5,000.

-Annual RSU Retainer.
-On an annual basis, each non-employee director will be eligible to receive an annual grant of a number of RSUs with a grant date value equal to \$100,000 (\$150,000 in the case of the Chairman of our Board of Directors).
+Annual RSU retainer.
+On an annual basis, each non-employee director will be eligible to receive an annual grant of a number of RSUs with a grant date value equal to \$100,000 (\$150,000 in the case of the Chairperson of our Board of Directors).
 RSUs will be granted on the date of our annual shareholder meeting and will vest, generally subject to continued service on the Board, on the date of the following year's annual shareholder meeting.
-All RSUs granted under the 2020 Omnibus Incentive Plan will become vested in full upon a change in control of the Company.
+Non-employee directors who are appointed to serve on the Board of Directors outside of the annual meeting of shareholders are granted a pro-rated portion of the number of RSUs comprising the annual grant on the date of their appointment to the Board.
+All RSUs granted under the 2020 Omnibus Incentive Plan will become immediately vested in full upon a change in control of the Company, subject to the non-employee director's continued service to the Company through such date.

-The following table sets forth information concerning compensation accrued or paid to our independent, non-employee directors during the year ended December 31, 2021 for their service on our Board.
+The following table sets forth information concerning compensation accrued or paid to our independent, non- employee directors during the year ended December 31, 2022 for their service on our Board.